charlottewright/Chromosome_evolution_Lepidoptera_MS/1_genomes/README.md

 [**feature_distribution**](<>)

 Contains the code to generate the distributions of GC, repeat density and coding density along chromosomes in 100 kb windows.
-BED files containing GC proportion, repeat density and coding density are plotted using an R script (Plot_features_along_chr_supfig.R).
+BED files containing GC proportion, repeat density and coding density are plotted using an R script (Plot_features_along_chr_supfig.R) which generates Exteded Data Figure 1a-d.